SAMSON#

 • dialogTitle (str) – A title of the pop-up dialog.

-• placeholderText (str) – The placeholder text
+• placeholderText (str) – Placeholder text shown in the input field.

 Returns: